Knife. A Search for the Artistry and Craftsmanship of the Norwegian Knife

 Thomas Winje Øijord

 Original title: Kniv.
 Håndverk, tradisjon og den norske folkesjela

 Publisher: Kagge , 2019

 Genre: Non Fiction

 Pages: 206 pages

-The traditional Norwegian sheath knife, the tollekniv, has always been a part of Norwegian identity and the knife is held in high esteem by the international knife community.
-The sheath knife is not only the perfect tool for opening a package that has arrived in the mail or for gutting a bull elk should the need arise – this knife can also protect you from ghosts and subterranean creatures, heal wounds and cure illnesses.
+The traditional Norwegian sheath knife, the tollekniv, has always been a part of national identity and is held in high esteem by the international knife community.
+The sheath knife is at once the perfect tool for opening packages and for gutting a bull elk should – this knife can also protect you from ghosts and subterranean creatures, heal wounds and cure illnesses.

 Perhaps Øijord doesn’t explain how to sew a traditional rawhide knife sheath or laminate steel in a forge.
-But he does explain the value of the art of knifemaking in an entertaining manner and sets out on a journey throughout Norway to meet with master craftsmen and document the making of a utility knife of the finest order.
+But he does entertainingly explain the art of knifemaking.
+To discover the value he sets out on a journey throughout Norway to meet with master artisans and document the making of a utility knife of the finest order.

-Knives is an illustrated literary presentation of the sheath knife’s history and areas of use – a beautiful and fascinating glimpse of an ancient and hand-crafted segment of Norway.
+Knives is an illustrated literary presentation of the sheath knife’s history and areas of use – a beautiful and fascinating glimpse of an ancient and hand-crafted piece of Norwegian culture.